awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-imagebuilder-component.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Uri`  <a name="cfn-imagebuilder-component-uri"></a>
-The uri of the component\.
-Must be an Amazon S3 URL and the requester must have permission to access the Amazon S3 bucket\.
+The `uri` of a YAML component document file\.
+This must be an S3 URL \(`s3://bucket/key`\), and the requester must have permission to access the S3 bucket it points to\.
 If you use Amazon S3, you can specify component content up to your service quota\.
-Either `data` or `uri` can be used to specify the data within the component\.
+Alternatively, you can specify the YAML document inline, using the component `data` property\.
+You cannot specify both properties\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)